 A Deep Dive into Programmatic – Part II (KPIs)

-We are departing on a five-part series of deep dives into the inner workings and magic of Programmatic.
-During Part II, Anna and Chris closely examine Key Performance Indicators (KPIs) and discuss the specifics of how they differ based on the channel.
+During part two of our five-part series on the inner workings and magic of Programmatic, Anna Borchert and Chris Cesar closely examine Key Performance Indicators (KPIs) and discuss the specifics of how they differ based on the marketing channel.

 - The KPIs of OTT & CTV (03:39)